 At GCSE you will study number, handling data, algebra, geometry and ratio and proportion.
 There will be three final exams in June of Year 11.
 You will learn how Mathematics can be used in real life and you will gain problem solving skills that can be used across different subjects.
-Studying maths will also help you develop logic to tackle everyday issues such as budgeting and planning projects.
+Some students will choose AQA Further Mathematics as an option.
+This is suitable for those who wish to study A-Level Mathematics.